DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 "Listen, Rikugen Kyouko.
 Being the sage of this world, you should understand this, right?"

-Cryptids hero spread his hands and declared:
+The cryptids hero spread his hands and declared:

 "Spirits shall disappear from the face of this world today."